learn-the-web/topics/javascript-accessibility.md

 - `role="tabpanel"` — tells the browser that this isn’t just a `<div>` but a piece of tabbed content.
 - `aria-hidden` — defines whether the tab is currently visible or not; you could use this to style the tab instead of the `hidden` attribute.

-Now with the ARIA attributes in place we need to adjust our Javascript a little bit.
+Now with the ARIA attributes in place we need to adjust our JavaScript a little bit.

 ```js
 var $tabs = $('.tabs');